(Last updated: July 2023)

 The 2022 thematic research report titled 'Artificial Intelligence (AI) in Drug Discovery' from GlobalData predicts that the total expenditure on AI by the pharmaceutical sector is projected to escalate to more than $3 billion by 2025.

 Let’s review specific examples of how AI is used in the pharmaceutical industry.

-(Since most AI-driven companies use a mix of different approaches to solving drug discovery problems, the below classification is indicative).
+(Since most AI-driven companies use a mix of different approaches and rely on interdisciplinary sources of data for their modeling work, the below classification of AI use cases is illustrative):

 AI for target based and phenotypic drug discovery

 Another popular and promising use case of applying AI in the pharmaceutical industry is for drug design and lead optimization.

 In one illustrative example, Sanofi initiated a strategic research collaboration with San Francisco-based Atomwise, a pioneer in applying artificial intelligence for screening small molecules.
 This alliance is set to exploit Atomwise's AtomNet® platform, employing its computational discovery capabilities to investigate up to five drug targets provided by Sanofi.
 Atomwise's platform integrates deep learning in structure-based drug design, providing an AI-fueled search in its proprietary library of over 3 trillion synthesizable compounds.
 Sanofi's investment in this partnership includes an upfront payment of $20 million to Atomwise for the identification, synthesis, and further development of lead compounds, with potential additional payments surpassing $1 billion tied to critical research, development, and sales milestones, as well as tiered royalties.
 This collaboration is expected to catalyze the discovery of new treatments for diseases that have previously been challenging due to elusive or inadequately characterized drug targets.